Knockshinnoch disaster

 The Knockshinnoch disaster was a mining accident that occurred in September 1950 in the village of New Cumnock, Ayrshire, Scotland.

-A glaciated lake filled with liquid peat and moss flooded pit workings, trapping more than a hundred miners underground.
+Liquid peat and moss flooded pit workings, trapping more than a hundred miners underground.
 For several days rescue teams worked non-stop to reach the trapped men.
 Most were eventually rescued three days later, but 13 died.
 The disaster was an international media event.
+As of 2025, there are two remaining survivors of the incident.

 Background

-Knockshinnoch Castle Colliery, which was situated at New Cumnock, was managed by New Cumnock Collieries Ltd. Its shaft was sunk in 1942 on the site of an older pit that had been abandoned almost 60 years earlier.
+Knockshinnoch Castle Colliery, which was situated at New Cumnock, was managed by the National Coal Board.
+Its shaft was sunk in 1942 on the site of an older pit that had been abandoned almost 60 years earlier.
 The pit brought prosperity back to a local mining community that had been in decline.
 The new pit attracted many miners from Lanarkshire.

 The pit's owners employed a policy of advanced mechanisation making the ‘Castle’ one of the best equipped and most productive collieries in the Ayrshire coalfield.
 At the time of the disaster, Knockshinnoch employed approximately 700 men.
 Coal production was in the region of 4,500–5,000 LT per week.
 It was mostly extracted from two seams known locally as the ‘Main Coal’ and the ‘Turf Coal’.